DEDICATION TO SUSTAINABLITY

 It’s our philosophy that, through both sight and smell, flowers exist to enhance our surroundings.
 We design our flowers to suit their intended location, whether classic or contemporary, and always with an obvious passion for their beauty.

 Our commitment to good design is reflected not just through our product, but with every facet of our business.
-Our brand identity (and the beautiful work of our graphic designers, Atelier) has been recognised with awards from both the IDI (Institute of Designers in Ireland) and ICAD (Institute of Creative Advertising and Design).
+Our brand identity has been recognised with awards from both the IDI (Institute of Designers in Ireland) and ICAD (Institute of Creative Advertising and Design).